zhabinsky/figlify/README.md

 # Figlify
-This is a wrapper package for [figlet](https://www.npmjs.com/package/figlet) package
+This is a wrapper around for [figlet](https://www.npmjs.com/package/figlet) package.

-The original package (as of version ```1.2.4```) does work as a CLI if installed globally.
-So I created this wrapper for an easier use.
+Created to be used

 # Install
 ```